 Life in the Stella Lab

-In mentoring students I try to help students develop interesting scientific questions, and to address them with theoretical and methodological rigor.
-I expect students to acquire a solid grasp of statistics and other quantitative skills, and to develop as skilled scientific writers.
-Shortly after matriculating, students define a research question and write a proposal, which will be updated as research goals and methods are re-evaluated during the initial stages of field work.
-Students are expected to seek externally-funded grants (with my collaboration), publish their research in peer-reviewed journals, and to make regular progress towards the completion of their degrees (2-3 years for M.S. and 3-5 years for Ph.D. students).
-I also encourage my lab members to participate in , and present their work within the many seminar offerings at ESF, including the annual Spotlight on Student Research, and interdisciplinary seminars on Hydrology and Biogeochemistry, Ecolunch (plant ecology), Aquabreak (aquatic ecology), and Adaptive Peaks (conservation biology).
+My main goal, and the most fun part of my job, is helping students develop interesting scientific questions, and address them creatively, with theoretical and methodological rigor.
+In their time at ESF, I expect students to acquire a solid grasp of statistics and other quantitative skills, and to develop as critical thinkers and skilled scientific writers.
+In their first year, students define a research question and write a proposal, which will be updated as research goals and methods are re-evaluated during the initial stages of field work.
+Students are encouraged to seek externally-funded grants (with my collaboration), publish their research in peer-reviewed journals, and to make regular progress towards the completion of their degrees (2-3 years for M.S. and 3-5 years for Ph.D. students).
+I also encourage my lab members to present their work at national and regional conferences, and to participate in the many seminar offerings at ESF, including the annual Spotlight on Student Research, and interdisciplinary seminars on Hydrology and Biogeochemistry, Ecolunch (plant ecology), Aquabreak (aquatic ecology), and Adaptive Peaks (conservation biology).

 - a CV that summarizes your academic, work, and field research background, with particular reference to any experience you have with riparian and stream ecosystems;

-Please provide details on your professional experiences and academic background, including GPA and GRE scores, if available.
-Though these are not necessarily the best indicators for success in graduate school, they are often considered strongly in funding decisions.
+Though GPA and GRE scores are not necessarily the best indicators for success in graduate school, they are often considered strongly in funding decisions.
 General information on applying for graduate study at SUNY-ESF can be found here, and links to other faculty in water and wetland resources at ESF are here.

 Department of Forest and Natural Resources Management